medizininformatik-initiative/NUM_CON_MON/README.md

 https://<dsf-fhir-base-url>/fhir/Task
 ```

-- `TransferTask.xml` corresponding Task resource
+- `TransferTask.xml` corresponding task resource
 - `<dsf-fhir-base-url>` base URL of the **DSF FHIR server**
 - `client-certificate.pem` client certificate
 - `client-certificate_private-key.pem` private key belonging to the client certificate

 ---

-**b) Via DataSendStart Task in the DSF Frontend**
+**(b) Via DataSendStart Task in the DSF Frontend**

-The data transfer process can be started in the DSF frontend by calling the following URL (replace `<dsf-fhir-base-url>`
+The DataTransfer process can be started in the DSF frontend by calling the following URL (replace `<dsf-fhir-base-url>`
 with the base URL of the **DSF FHIR server**):

 ```
 https://<dsf-fhir-base-url>/fhir/Task?status=draft&identifier=http://dsf.dev/sid/task-identifier|http://medizininformatik-initiative.de/bpe/Process/dataSend/1.0/dataSendStart
 ```

-The data transfer is started with "Start Process" using the following entries in the input area:
+The Task is triggered by clicking the 'Start Process' button and entering the following values in the input fields:

 dms-identifier
 - `http://dsf.dev/sid/organization-identifier`